 Most of the forged Damascus knives are cheaply designed with the stainless steel blades acid or laser etched.
 This gives it the aesthetic appeal that most people look for, but it doesn’t prove that it’s of high quality.
 They are not worth the extra money that is put into the design, as their practical performance falls short of regular kitchen knives, which are cheaper and cut better.

 In fact, according to material science, opting for a blade that is made with a single metal alloy with sturdiness is far better than laminating the knife with different molds and polishes to make it look aesthetically pleasing.
-Since these counterfeit Damascus blades are only designed from ordinary steel, they tend to rust faster, and the knife itself is quite high maintenance if you want the design to stay intact.
+Since these fake Damascus blades are only designed from ordinary steel, they tend to rust faster, and the knife itself is quite high maintenance if you want the design to stay intact.

 The modern-day Damascus is made up of multiple layers of stainless steel, which may have a less prominent pattern but is definitely sturdier due to its high carbon concentration.
 This blade is more expensive than counterfeit ones, but it is also super sharp and high in terms of quality.
-This blade will hold its edge much longer and be more durable because of all its metallic layers, making it more versatile and worthy of investment.
+This blade will hold its cutting edge much longer and be more durable because of all its metallic layers, making it more versatile and worthy of investment.

 To summarize, the modern Damascus steel, especially if it’s forged or a counterfeit, can be worse or equal in terms of quality as compared to a regular stainless steel knife, which isn’t etched.
-If you do want to splurge on a true Damascus blade and will use the knife frequently, it would be a worthy purchase.
-However, if you are buying a Damascus just for its looks and not the practicality, then it’s not worth it.
+If you do want to splurge on a true Damascus steel blade and will use the knife frequently, it would be a worthy purchase.
+However, if you are buying an original Damascus just for its looks and not the practicality, then it’s not worth it.